Skip to content

 1) Go to the File menu and select New Project;

-2) Select New Directory, New Project, name the new directory /workspace/gitpod/training/DE_analysis/ and click on Create Project;
+2) Select New Directory, New Project, name the project as shown below and click on Create Project;

 #### Differential expression analysis with DESeq2 ####